 If you’re just looking to incorporate a new business, then LegalZoom isn’t the most cost-effective option.
 Instead, you’ll want to opt for IncFile, a service that’s focused solely on business formation.

 LegalZoom’s prices for business formation start at $79 plus government filing fees for LLCs and only increase for other business types.
 In contrast, IncFile’s entry-level business formation plan costs $0 plus government filing fees for all business entity types.

 IncFile even includes registered agent service for free during your business’s first year, while LegalZoom and Rocket Lawyer charge $299 and $149.99, respectively, for a registered agent.

 Compared to LegalZoom, IncFile also gets better online reviews for customer service and for filing things correctly and on time.

-They focus on more complicated situations, such as patents, securities, immigration, and general counsel services.
+Instead, they focus on more complicated situations, such as patents, securities, immigration, and general counsel services.
 UpCounsel has a network of 5,000 business attorneys hailing from top law firms, Google, Apple, and other leading companies.

 LegalZoom is one of the oldest and most well-known online legal services.
-You can find a range of options to help you through legal situations, whether it’s forming a business, creating a custom legal document, or consulting with a lawyer.
+You can find a range of options to help you through legal situations, whether forming a business, creating a custom legal document, or consulting with a lawyer.